jsantiago611/digital-garden-master/_posts/2022-05-22-scourging.md

 title: The scourging of Jesus
 ---

-The scourging of Jesus, as described masterfully by James T. Dennisson here, was an act offensive to Jews, greeks, barbarians.
+The scourging of Jesus, as described masterfully by James T. Dennisson (this note is based on Dennison's sermon here), was an act offensive to Jews, greeks, barbarians.
 Degrading.
-Distasteful Scourging, the prelude to cruzifixion is detailed in our text today.
+Distasteful Scourging, the prelude to cruzifixion is detailed in the text below.

-[read text]
+> Pilate then took Jesus and scourged Him.
+And the soldiers twisted together a crown of thorns and put it on His head, and put a purple robe on Him; 3 and they began to come up to Him and say, “Hail, King of the Jews!” and to give Him slaps in the face.

 ## Structure of this portion of John's narrative.

 This will enable us to understand John's placement at this particular place.
 John's narrative contains:
-1.arrest,
+1. arrest,
-2.trial,
+2. trial,
   2a. trial a  2b. scourging  2c. trial part 2.
 3.crucifiction.